 Words: Gavin McNamara

-Tickets for the event, which takes place at CHRIST CHURCH DOWNEND on Friday 16 December 2022, are available HERE and from MELANIE'S KITCHEN in Downend (cash only).
+Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 17 March 2023, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
 They are priced at £14 each in advance or £16 on the door.
-Doors open at 7.30pm and the music starts around 7.45pm.
+Doors open at 7.30pm and the entertainment starts around 7.45pm.
 Tickets for the online stream are available HERE, with a range of prices available.
-All tickets for the original Christmas concert, which was due to be headlined by Belshazzar’s Feast before the untimely death of Paul Sartin, remain valid for the concert.